pendle-finance/documentation/docs/Developers/Integration/LPOracle.md

 We have implemented the library for fetching oracle exchange rate of LP/underlying asset, which can be found [here](https://github.com/pendle-finance/pendle-core-v2-public/blob/main/contracts/oracles/PendleLpOracleLib.sol).

-We have also prepared the LP oracle for GLP, in which the LP pricing to USD can be as simple as:
+We have also prepared the LP oracle for GLP, in which the LP pricing to USD is as simple as:
 ```sol
     function getLpPrice() external view virtual returns (uint256) {
         uint256 lpRate = IPMarket(market).getLpToAssetRate(twapDuration);